amleab/amleab.github.io/AA_Final Exam.md

 This study explores the connection between institutional characteristics and Pell recipient graduation rates, with a particular emphasis on **Historically Black Colleges and Universities (HBCUs)**.
 HBCUs serve a disproportionately high number of Pell-eligible students and have historically played a vital role in advancing educational equity and social mobility.
 Yet, these institutions continue to face chronic underfunding, resource inequities, and structural constraints that may affect student outcomes (Gasman et al., 2010; Nichols & Evans-Bell, 2017).

-Using national postsecondary data, this paper investigates how graduation rates within 150% of normal program time among Pell recipients vary across institutional contexts.
+Using national postsecondary data from IPEDS, this paper investigates how graduation rates within 150% of normal program time among Pell recipients vary across institutional contexts.
 Specifically, it examines the roles of **HBCU status**, **institutional control** (public vs. private), and **institutional level** (2-year vs. 4-year) in shaping these outcomes.
 By integrating these structural factors, this research aims to provide a more nuanced understanding of how financial aid policy interacts with institutional environments—offering implications for the design and targeting of support mechanisms intended to close equity gaps in higher education.

 ## **Research Questions**